SingleStore

 Prerequisites

-• The hostname or endpoint you enter for your resource must be accessible by at least one gateway or relay.
-To verify this, log in to the gateway or relay and use the nc -zv <YOUR_HOSTNAME> <YOUR_PORT> Netcat command.
-For example, use nc -zv testdb-01.fancy.org 5432.
-If your gateway server can connect to this hostname, you can proceed.
+To verify that the resource is accessible by the node, log in to the gateway or relay and use Netcat: nc -zv <HOSTNAME> <PORT> (in this example, nc -zv testdb-01.fancy.org 3306).
+If your gateway server can connect to this hostname, proceed.

-Netcat is a network analysis tool for checking various hostnames and ports by either sending data (a ping) or checking for listeners on ports.
-The command in the aforementioned example uses the -z flag to check for listeners without sending data and the -v flag to show verbose output.
-If you do not have Netcat, you can use a package manager such as APT (Advanced Package Tool) to install it.
-On Linux-based distributions, run apt-get install netcat.
+Netcat is a tool for checking various hostnames and ports by either sending data (a ping) or checking for listeners on the ports.
+The command in the aforementioned example use "-z" to check for listeners without sending data and "-v" to show verbose output.
+If you don't have Netcat, you can install the Netcat package with whatever package manager you are using, such as "apt-get install netcat".

 1. Log in to the StrongDM Admin UI.